DevExpress-Examples/aspxgridview-show-detail-information-in-separate-grid/Readme.md

 <!-- run online end -->

-This example demonstrates how to use two [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView?p=netframework) instances to show the master-detail data.
+This example demonstrates how to use two [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView?p=netframework) instances to show master-detail data.
 When a user selects a row in the master `ASPxGridView`, detail data is displayed in another `ASPxGridView`.

 ![Two grids that show master-detail data](images/detailed-grid.png)